 Emily made a mistake, an irreversible mistake.
 She didn't have her seatbelt on that day, which friends say she ALWAYS wore and she was texting.
 I must admit, I always wear my seatbelt.
 When I was younger, my father a retired police officer would say, "I never pulled a dead body from a seatbelt."
 But before Emily's crash, I was GUILTY of texting while driving.

 Every time I am tempted to text and drive, I think of Emily.
 I know her tragic mistake, has saved my life.
-That is why, five years later, I'm still sharing her story.
+That is why, six years later, I'm still sharing her story.

 Here are some staggering statistics on Texting and Driving from Icebike.org: